-Beef Nachos are one of life’s greatest comfort foods.
-Simple to make, a healthy nacho platter you can feel proud about serving on Super Bowl Sunday or anytime you want to entertain a hungry crowd.
+Homemade Beef Nachos are one of life’s greatest comfort foods.
+Simple to make, this is a healthy nacho platter you can feel proud about serving on Super Bowl Sunday or anytime you want to entertain a hungry crowd.
 Festive gatherings are just as much about food as they are about the game.
-I’ve taken control of my health in 2018, on track from the Holiday Health Reset and feeling so great that I want to continue making better choices and stick to my resolutions!
+I’ve taken control of my health in 2018, on track from the Mind Body Reset and feeling so great that I want to continue making better choices and stick to my resolutions!
 You don’t have to sacrifice taste for health.

 But that doesn’t mean I have to sacrifice on Super Bowl Sunday, it just means I need to have a plan!

 The Holiday Health Reset taught me to eat before the party, drink plenty of water, and limit sweets.
 In addition to that, I’m preparing a healthy version of my Super Bowl Sunday favorite – NACHOS– to share and enjoy so I can satisfy those cravings but stay on track.
 This recipe comes from our April 2014 Classic Plan Menu, and I’ve come back to it over and over throughout the years.

 Our version includes home-made baked tortilla chips topped with cheese and tender slices of carne asada, and served with bright, fresh salsa that beats anything you can find at the store.
 It’s a great dish to prep ahead, making your salsa and marinating your steak 24 hours in advance.